mtiller/ModelicaBook/text/source/behavior/equations.rst

 .. index:: model
 .. index:: der

-This code starts with the keyword :keyword:`model` which is used to indicate the start of the model definition.
-The :keyword:`model` is followed by the model name, ``FirstOrder``.
+This code starts with the keyword ``model`` which is used to indicate the start of the model definition.
+The ``model`` is followed by the model name, ``FirstOrder``.
 This is, in turn, followed by a declaration of all the variables we are interested.
 Since the variable :math:`x` in our equation is clearly mean to be a continuous real valued variable, it's declaration in Modelica takes the form ``Real x;``.
 After all the variables have been declared, we can begin including the equations that describe the behavior of our model.
-In our case, we can use the :keyword:`der` operator to represent the time derivative of ``x``.
+In our case, we can use the ``der`` operator to represent the time derivative of ``x``.

 Unlike most programming languages, we don't approach code like this as